tttmmmyyyy/fixlang/BuiltinLibraries.md

 #### `set : I64 -> a -> Array a -> Array a`
 Updates a value of an element at an index of an array.
 This function clones the given array if it is shared.

-#### `set! : I64 -> a -> Array a -> Array a`
-Updates a value of an element at an index of an array.
-This function never clones the given array.
-If the given array is shared, this function panics.

 #### `sort_by : ((a, a) -> Bool) -> Array a -> Array a`
 Sort elements in an array by "less than" comparator.